 This accessibility statement applies to www.hopwood.ac.uk

-This website is run by Hopwood Hall College.
-We want as many people as possible to be able to use this website.
+This website is run by Hopwood Hall College & University Centre.
+We want as many people as possible to be able to navigate our website with ease and we are taking steps to ensure that it is as accessible as it can be.
 For example, that means you should be able to:

 AbilityNet has advice on making your device easier to use if you have a disability.